manumerous/wb_humanoid_mpc/README.md

 # Whole-Body Humanoid MPC

-This repository contains a Nonlinear Model Predictove Controller (NMPC) for humanoid loco-manipulation control.
+This repository contains a Whole-Body Nonlinear Model Predictove Controller (NMPC) for humanoid loco-manipulation control.
 It contains a library of functionality and extends OCS2 to enable motion planning for humanoids.

 ![Screencast2024-12-16180254-ezgif com-video-to-gif-converter(1)(3)](https://github.com/user-attachments/assets/a032477b-2e70-41b0-90d3-9539e1a4b723)